muffinfi/muffin-migrator/README.md

 ### Detailed steps inside `migrateFromUniV3WithPermit`

-1. Call `permit` from Uniswap V3 to approve this contract to "spend" the position.
+1. Call `permit` from Uniswap V3 to approve this contract to "spend" the position.<br>
    It also act as token owner verification to prevent other people to migrate the position without a correct signature.

 1. Get `token0` and `token1` address from the position.